RileyCC56/Surfs_Up/README.md

 ## Summary

-For further analysis I would recommend gathering the amount of precipitation as well as the humidity percentage for the months of June and December.
+Based on the following temperature results and summary statistics, we would suggest that Oahu does show sustainable temperature year-round that would be consistent with surf shop and ice cream sales for a new business owner.

-Based on the following temperature results we would suggest that Oahu does show sustainable temperature year-round that would be consistent with surf shop and ice cream sales for a new business owner.
+For further analysis to strongly evaluate our theory, I would recommend gathering the daily precipitation as well as the humidity percentage daily reports for the months of June and December to determine if the rainfall does show a significant difference between sales on rainy days compared to sunny days.
+As history does show, the islands of Hawaii does bring rainfall but the locals will always make time to go surfing and enjoy ice cream at the end of the day.

 # Mahalo!